Kiure/OreoBot/README.md

     https://github.com/ScarletKuro/heroku-buildpack-ffmpeg-static
     `
 - Deploy now the Nadeko using DropBox, Heroku CLI or Github
-- Turn the Dyno on after the build is complete
+- Turn the Dyno(in the overview tab click Configure Dyno) on after the build is complete
 - Enjoy!

 ### Video How to Setup